brenomfviana/mago/README.md

   - [ ] Depth-First Search;
   - [ ] Wall follower.

-## Compile and Run
+## Build and Run

 Requirements:

-- C++11
+- C++17;
-- CMake 3.1
+- CMake 3.13.

-To compile the project, go to the root and, through terminal, run the following commands:
+To build the project, go to the root and, through terminal, run the following commands:

 ```
 mkdir build